secretbosscode/nzbidx/README.md

 The API container also runs an ingest worker which polls NNTP groups and stores release metadata.
 Set the required NNTP environment variables and start the stack.
 Supply `NNTP_GROUPS` with a curated comma-separated list for better performance.
+See [docs/newsgroups.md](docs/newsgroups.md) for a list of common groups and a [sample file](docs/newsgroups-example.txt) to get started.
+Use `NNTP_IGNORE_GROUPS` to prune groups you do not want to scan.
+Wildcard patterns like `alt.binaries.*` are expanded via
-Wildcard patterns like `alt.binaries.*` are expanded via `server.list`; set `NNTP_GROUP_LIMIT` to cap enumeration.
-Use `NNTP_TIMEOUT` to adjust the socket timeout for slow or flaky providers and `NNTP_TOTAL_TIMEOUT` to cap overall retry time.
+`server.list`; set `NNTP_GROUP_LIMIT` to cap enumeration.
+Use `NNTP_TIMEOUT` to
+adjust the socket timeout for slow or flaky providers and `NNTP_TOTAL_TIMEOUT` to cap overall retry time.
 To invoke a one-off ingest loop manually: